rahonalab/CQPweb-docker/README.md

 >CQPweb is especially suitable for students, non-linguists, and others for whom a Unix-like command-line is a terrifying prospect.

 ## Features
-- separate containers for SQL and CQPweb sub-systems
+- separate containers for MariaDB (sql) and CQPweb (cqpweb) sub-systems
 - automatic building of CWB tools (latest version)
 - (quasi)automatic installation of CQPweb GUI (latest version)
 - basic installation of R